Qr code

 l The participants are requested to submit the compressed bitstreams.
 The bitstreams shall be named like I01.bin.

-l The participants are requested to submit the decoded images.
-The decoded images shall be named like I01dec.png
+l The participants are requested to submit the decoded videos.
+The decoded videos shall be named like I01dec.yuv.

-l The participants are requested to submit a document describing the solution as detailed as possible in no more than 5 pages using the VCIP format.
+l The participants are requested to submit their grand challenge paper describing the solution using the MMSP format.

 l Training and Validation Dataset: It is recommended to use the UVG and CDVL dataset for training.
 Participates are free to split the provided videos into training and validation dataset.
 Participates are also free to use some other dataset for training and validation.

-l Jun.
-1, registration for the competition.
-The authors can send the team’s name, team members, and the institution to lil1@ustc.edu.cn or cmjia@pku.edu.cn for registration
+l March.
+20, 2026, registration deadline for the competition.
+The authors can send the team’s name, team members, and the institution to xihua.sheng@polyu.edu.hk or lil1@ustc.edu.cn or cmjia@pku.edu.cn for registration

-l Sept.
-1, submission of the decoder and docker environment
+l June.
+13, 2026, submission of the decoder and docker environment (to the grand challenge organizers)

-l Sept.
-5, submission of the compressed bitstreams and decoded images/videos.
+l June.
+17, 2026, submission of the compressed bitstreams and decoded videos (to the grand challenge organizers)

 l Li Li, University of Science and Technology of China